kayabaNerve/ForceCheck/README.md

 ].}
 ```
 The irrecoverable exception must be specified in every function it bubbles up through, as well as the function that raises it.

+This library also includes `fcRaise`, a custom version of `raise` to get around https://github.com/nim-lang/Nim/issues/11118 without affecting the raises pragma.
+It was originally going to be an independent macro, yet was merged for compatibility with the `forceCheck` macro.
+It's a drop in replacement for `raise`s in `raise e` situations, where `e` is an Exception capture via `as`.